lyonbros/composer.js/docs/controller.md

 {% endhighlight %}
 </div>

-This is great for existing composer projects that want to slowly move to the XDOM model.
+This is great for existing Composer projects that want to slowly move to the XDOM model.
 Alternatively, you can enable XDOM for all controllers:

 <div class="noeval">